ya7010/tombi/README.md

 ![Logo](./docs/images/tombi.svg)

-Tombi (鳶) is a toolkit for TOML; providing a formatter/linter and Language server.
+Tombi (鳶) is a toolkit for TOML; providing a formatter/linter and language server.

 ## TODO
 ### Milestone 1